vaginessa/Linder/README.md

 There are some apps like FacebookLite which are a little protected by this method.
 The MainActivity smali file specified in the Manifest is not present.
 I'll come up with something in the next update.

-And a Special Thanks to [TheSpeedX](https://github.coom/TheSpeedX) for optimising this script.
+And a Special Thanks to [TheSpeedX](https://github.coom/TheSpeedX) for optimising this script and naming it.
+LMAO.

 ## Installation